 - Were randomly assigned to consume egg daily, or avoid egg completely, for 6 months

 All three of these studies’ results showed that early allergen introduction – consuming the foods early – led to healthier outcomes for children later in life.
+More of the children in the early introduction groups were able to freely eat the foods involved in their respective studies later in life, because their bodies were primed to recognize these foods as just foods.

-The results of these studies have inspired several sets of important clinical guidelines around the world, which all recommend early allergen introduction.
+The results of these studies have inspired (and supported) several sets of important clinical guidelines around the world, which all recommend early allergen introduction.
 We’ll cover some of the most recent and notable guidelines below.

 What do the new medical guidelines say about early allergen introduction?